-Progress brings hope, and the signs of progress are everywhere: an ambitious expansion of the Chao Family Comprehensive Cancer in Orange, the opening of a forward-looking telemedicine training center in the Health Sciences complex in Irvine, and many new education and research buildings on the UC Irvine campus.
+Progress brings hope, and the signs of progress are everywhere.
+We are embarking on an ambitious expansion of the Chao Family Comprehensive Cancer in Orange, the opening of a forward-looking telemedicine training center in the Health Sciences complex in Irvine, and many new education and research buildings on the UC Irvine campus.

 However, buildings are but a symbol of the people who fill them.
 The number of UC Irvine faculty and staff dedicated to eliminating, preventing and curing cancer continues to grow.
-Their main goal is to understand the biological basis of cancer, to discover ways to prevent its development, to identify and assess those at highest risk, to diagnose the disease early, and to cure malignancies when they occur.
+Their main goal is to understand the biological basis of cancer, to discover ways to prevent its development, to identify and assess those at highest risk, to diagnose the disease in its earliest stage, and to cure malignancies when they occur.